 Therefore, yes, positive affirmations are important for anyone, whether you work in an office, in retail, or at home.

-Even if you’re not currently working or you’re unable to work for any number of reasons, hyping yourself up is ALWAYS good for our mental health and mindset.
+Even if you’re not currently working or you’re unable to work for any number of reasons, hyping yourself up is ALWAYS good for our outlook.

 Positive affirmations are super-affective for a lot of people, especially if used daily.

 When you get into the habit of repeating affirmations for work every day, the chances are you’ll start to notice a positive change in your mindset towards work or career, as well as your motivation and confidence overall.